tus/tus-resumable-upload-protocol/protocol.md

 If an `Upload-Tag` is already in use for a different, ongoing upload, the Server MUST respond to the `POST` request initiating the upload with a `409 Conflict` status.

-#### Security Considerations

-To protect against attackers trying to guess an `Upload-Tag` and subsequently use it to inject malicious content into an upload, Servers MUST take measures to ensure that only the party that created a resource with an `Upload-Tag` can use it for subseqeuent `PATCH` and `HEAD` requests.

-If uploading to a Server is only possible for authenticated users, the Server can satisfy this requirement by leveraging the available authentication information to bind the `Upload-Tag` to a particular user, so that only that user can use it.

-Servers MUST return a `403 Forbidden` status for unauthenticated requests that contain an `Upload-Tag` header.

 #### Headers

 ##### Upload-Tag

-The `Upload-Tag` request header MUST be an identifier created by the Client that's unique within its storage space, to avoid collisions.
+The `Upload-Tag` request header MUST be an identifier created by the Client.
+The identifier SHOULD be unique to avoid collisions with identifiers created by other Clients.

 Clients can satisfy this requirement by generating and using a [version 4 UUID](https://tools.ietf.org/html/rfc4122#section-4.4).